 Hottest beauty retail tech solutions: visual search for cosmetics

 Examples of interesting tech solutions that retailers can use are bluetooth beacons or visual search.
 Beacons, that let brands and retailers send messages to customers located around or inside the stores, might be a good marketing tool and can help them reach more customers with targeted offers.
 But it may feel intrusive and it can only be used in-store.
 Visual search, on the other hand, can connect consumers to the products that retailers sell wherever they might be.
 And most importantly, it gives power to consumers, allowing them to scan cosmetic and beauty productswith their phones to access different kinds of digital content.

 Reordering made easy

 Visual search can be useful when it comes to reordering products a customer regularly buys.
 Sometimes finding the right words to describe a product we want to find or reorder can be tricky.
 We do not always know its full name, shade or finish (in case of eye makeup, foundation or lipsticks, for instance).
 Using image recognition in native or web-based beauty brand apps, retailers can make it easier for customers to place an order from the comfort of their homes.

-Catchoom’s product recognition solution can be integrated in your web or mobile app in order to let your customers scan products to either buy that lipstick they fell in love with again, or to help them learn more about your products.
+Catchoom’s product recognition solution can be integrated into your web or mobile app in order to let your customers scan products to either buy that lipstick they fell in love with again, or to help them learn more about your products.
 For example, they can connect a foundation with a video explaining how to make it last longer.

 Retail tech is taking the reigns of retail as a whole, and keeping up with digital progress is a great way to appeal a new generation of customers, much more tech-savvy and demanding than previous generations were.